 In most cases a discussion of the limitations is appropriate and should be included in this section of the manuscript.
-Appendices

 If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in appendices should be given separate numbering: Eq.
 (A.1), Eq.
 (A.2), etc.; in a subsequent appendix, Eq.
 (B.1) and so on.
 Similarly for tables and figures: Table A.1; Fig. A.1, etc.

 Essential title page information

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

 • Author names and affiliations.
-Where the family name may be ambiguous (e.g., a double name), please indicate this clearly.
+Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
+You can add your name between parentheses in your own script behind the English transliteration.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

 • Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
-Ensure that phone numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
-Contact details must be kept up to date by the corresponding author.
+This responsibility includes answering any future queries about Methodology and Materials.
+Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.